Afzal Khan (general): Legacy

 Afzal Khan's head was presented before the goddess Bhavani and Shivaji's mother Jijabai as a trophy, and later buried under the "Abdullah Tower" at Pratapgad.
 The rest of Afzal Khan's body was buried in Javli.

 Shivaji's victory over Afzal Khan caught the popular imagination of the local public, and ballads glorifying the event were sung by wandering bards (gondhalis).
 The victory is also glorified in the local literature (see Powada).
 The Afzal Khan Vadh equates Shivaji to Rama, and Afzal Khan to Ravana.
 The Shiva-Bharata similarly describes Shivaji as an avatar of Vishnu, while portraying Afzal Khan as a demonic incarnation.
 The Shri-Shiva-Prabhuche compares the conflict to the legendary Kurukshetra War, equating Shivaji to Bhima and Afzal Khan to Duryodhana.

 Several legends about Afzal Khan's fatal campaign became popular in the following years.
-One of these legends claims that he had a premonition about his death before he started his march against Shivaji.
-Therefore, he buried his 63 wives at Afzalpura near Bijapur to ensure that no other men would get them after his death.
+One of these legends claims that he had a premonition about his death from an astrologer before he started his march against Shivaji.
+Therefore, he killed and buried his 63 wives at Afzalpura near Bijapur to ensure that no other men would get them after his death.
+The graveyard of his 63 wives is known as Sath Khabar.

 An annual urs (death anniversary celebration) was held at Afzal Khan's tomb, but in the 1990s, right-wing Hindus objected to the alleged Muslim glorification of Afzal Khan as a martyr during the event.
 They formed an organization called Pratapgarh Utsav Samiti, and started organizing "Shiv Pratap Din" ("Shivaji Glorification Day") to celebrate Shivaji's victory over Afzal Khan.
-The Samiti observed the day at the Pratapgad fort from 1996 to 2004, when the Congress-NCP-led state government banned the politicized celebration because of provocative speeches and riots at the event.
+The Samiti observed the day at the Pratapgad fort from 1996 to 2004, when the Congress-NCP-led Maharastra state government banned the politicized celebration because of provocative speeches and riots at the event.
 In 2014, the state passed a resolution banning exhibition of paintings of Shivaji killing Afzal Khan, after some Muslim groups objected to such a painting.

+Later Shiv Pratap Din was granted festival status by the government.
+On 30 November 2022, Maharashtra chief minister Eknath Shinde celebrated Shiv Pratap Din by hoisting flag at Pratapgad fort.